samar-216/Iris-Flower-classification/README.md

 ## 📊 Dataset

-The project uses the famous [Iris dataset](https://archive.ics.uci.edu/ml/datasets/iris), which contains 150 samples with 4 features:
+The project uses the famous [Iris dataset], which contains 150 samples with 4 features:

 - Sepal Length
 - Sepal Width